Grow bigger, brighter zinnias! Discover 10 essential companion plants for a thriving garden. Learn what you need and how they benefit your blooms now!

 Marigold (Tagetes spp.)

 Marigolds are also fantastic for filling in around the base of your zinnia plants while they’re still maturing seedlings.
-This adds a pop of color to your flower bed early in the season, creating a visually stunning display from the very beginning.
+This adds a bright pop of color to your flower bed early in the season, creating a visually stunning display from the very beginning before your zinnia flowers even bloom!

 Nasturtium (Tropaeolum majus)

 Nasturtiums bring a unique twist to your zinnia bed.
 Adaptable to both full sun and partial shade, they thrive in well-drained soil.
-These versatile plants play a heroic role in the garden by acting as a trap crop, attracting aphids away from your precious zinnias.
+These versatile plants act as a trap crop that attracts aphids away from your zinnias.
 This selfless sacrifice protects your zinnias while adding a touch of the unexpected with their vibrant edible flowers and leaves.

-They’re incredibly easy to start from seed, even for beginners.
-Simply wait until all danger of frost has passed, then sow the seeds directly into your raised beds.
-Germination is quick, and nasturtiums thrive with direct sowing, eliminating the need for starting them indoors.
+And they’re incredibly easy to start from seed too!
+Simply wait until all danger of frost has passed, then sow the seeds directly into beds.
+Germination is quick!
+I’ve found that nasturtiums thrive with direct sowing, eliminating the need for starting them indoors.

 Sunflower (Helianthus annuus)

-Sunflowers are powerhouses for attracting pollinators!
-Bees and butterflies flock to these cheerful giants, benefiting your zinnias in turn.
+Sunflowers are serious workhorses for attracting pollinators!
+Bees and butterflies flock to these cheerful blooms, benefiting your zinnias in turn.
 Sunflowers thrive in sunny locations with well-drained soil.
 However, their impressive height can be a double-edged sword.

-While dwarf varieties are ideal for companion planting, taller sunflowers can actually provide support for your zinnias, helping them stand tall.
+While dwarf varieties are ideal for companion planting, taller sunflowers can actually provide support for your zinnias to help keep them from toppling over.
 The key is strategic placement: ensure the sunflowers don’t cast excessive shade on your zinnias, allowing them to bask in the full sun they crave.

 Borage (Borago officinalis)